sparkfabrik/company-playbook/content/resources/role-iac-junior-developer.md

 ## Mission

-* To realize technical solutions that satisfies customer's needs.
+* To realize technical solutions that satisfy customers' needs.
 * To follow the direction of your team lead in doing so.
 * To work following our agreed procedures and matching our quality standards.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.